-Twincraft Skincare is a soap finisher, which means that we do not manufactur our own soap base.
-We partner with the world's best soap base suppliers and use their soap base, which come to us as pellets in super sacks, which becomes the foundation for our finished goods.
+Twincraft Skincare is a soap finisher, which means that we do not manufacture soap base in-house.
+Instead, we partner with the world's top suppliers to use a pre-saponified base in the form of soap pellets, which become the foundation of our finished goods.

 How Is Extruded Bar Soap Made?